alxhslm/hand-writing-generation/README.md

 The objective of this project is to be able to:
 1. Classify hand-written characters
-2. Generate realistic hand-written characters
+2. Generate realistic hand-written characters in a given style

 ## Downloading the dataset
 The dataset can be download from [Kaggle](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format/data).
 You can either download this: